Abbas200121/chatGpt/README.md

 ## 📄 Export Chat to PDF – 5 Hours

 Implemented a feature to export the chat history to a PDF file.
 Added a new button to trigger the export, and used `jsPDF` to generate downloadable PDFs including both user and bot messages.
 Ensured formatting and layout look clean in the exported document.

+## The section above reflects work done by my project partner.
+The following hours and tasks represent my personal contribution to the project.

 ## ALi